-Avalon’s Lilypad Lakes Project consists of 14 claims totalling 3,108 ha, covering a field of tantalum and cesium-rich granitic pegmatites.
+Avalon’s Lilypad Lakes Project consists of 14 claims totalling 3,108 ha, covering a field of lithium, tantalum and cesium-rich granitic pegmatites.
 The claims were staked by Avalon between January 1999 and October 2000 and are 100% owned by the company.
 The property is located 150 km northeast of Pickle Lake, Ontario near the Aboriginal community of Fort Hope of the Eabametoong First Nation.
 It is presently accessible by air.

-Tantalum prices have increased roughly threefold since that time, from about $81/kg in 2001 to $239/kg in 2012 (USGS).
-Also encouraging is the fact that significant mineral discoveries to the north of the area have prompted discussions involving the Ontario government about developing road access to the area.
-This could greatly enhance the economic viability of any mineral deposits present in the region, including the tantalum-cesium deposits at Lilypad Lakes.
+Encouraging for the future development of the Lilypad Lakes property is the fact that significant mineral discoveries to the north (the Ring of Fire) have prompted discussions involving the Ontario government about developing road access to the area.
+This would greatly enhance the economic viability of any mineral deposits present in the region, including the lithium-tantalum-cesium deposits at Lilypad Lakes.

 Tantalum prices have increased significantly since the property was first explored - from about $81/kg in 2001 to $193/kg in 2017 (USGS; for tantalite mineral in US$ per kg of Ta2O5).
 In addition, lithium prices have also increased strongly due to the growing demand for rechargeable lithium batteries.
 As a result, Avalon is planning to re-activate the project with an exploration program in 2018 that will be focused on lithium.
 This program will include geological mapping and sampling, as well as geochemical surveys.